abramsj7/XRP-Dash-App/README.md

 Highlight Date Doesn’t Show

 Make sure you type in exactly YYYY-MM-DD.
-If it isn’t in the dataset (e.g. a weekend or holiday when XRP didn’t trade), you’ll see “⚠️ Date not found in dataset.”
+If it isn’t in the dataset (e.g. a weekend or holiday when XRP didn’t trade), you’ll see “Date not found in dataset.”

 App Doesn’t Load (Port in Use)